MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.DeviceManagement.Enrollment/New-MgBetaRoleManagementCloudPcRoleDefinition.md

 ## SYNOPSIS
 Create a new unifiedRoleDefinition object for an RBAC provider.
 This feature requires a Microsoft Entra ID P1 or P2 license.
-The following RBAC providers are currently supported:\n- Cloud PC\n- device management (Intune)\n- directory (Microsoft Entra ID) This API is available in the following national cloud deployments.
+The following RBAC providers are currently supported:\n- Cloud PC\n- device management (Intune)\n- directory (Microsoft Entra ID)

 ## SYNTAX